How Bazilion is different

 A shared place to work

-Memory that’s shared and searchable
+Memory that is shared and searchable

-A mailbox between agents
+A mailbox under policy

 Architecture differences